 What Is Share of Wallet?

-Share of wallet represents how much a consumer regularly spends on a specific brand as opposed to its competitors.
+Share of wallet is the amount an existing consumer regularly spends on a specific brand as opposed to its competitors.
 If a customer has allocated a portion of their budget to spend on a specific kind of product or service, share of wallet is the percentage of money that goes to that brand instead of its competitors.

 For the sake of being folksy, you can think of it as a brand's competitive "share" of the money a consumer has chosen to spend from their "wallet" on the product that brand makes.

 For example, imagine a consumer allocates $50 per month to spend on laundry detergent and they need a new bottle of detergent every two weeks.
 There are two competing brands vying for that consumer's business and both companies charge $25 for a bottle of detergent.